 Wednesday: Odin’s Day

-Thursday: A Tribute to Thor’s Thunder
+Thursday: Tribute to Thor’s Thunder

-Friday: The Weekday of Love and Beauty Through Freyja
+Friday is the Weekday of Love and Beauty Through Freyja

 Friday is named after the Norse goddess Freyja (Frigg), associated with love, fertility, and beauty.
 In Old English, it was known as “Frīgedæg,” meaning “Frigg’s day.”
 The Norse revered Freyja as a powerful deity, with dominion over love, fertility, and the household.
 The Romans linked Friday to Venus, the goddess of love and beauty, giving us “dies Veneris” or “Venus’s day.”
 The similarities between Freyja and Venus underscore the universal themes of love and beauty celebrated on this day.

-Saturday: A Day for Saturn
+Saturday: Saturn Ascends

 Sunday: The Weekday of Light and Life